AaronWatters/hello_jest/README.md

 This is the jest configuration file.
 It describes the test environment (such as environment globals) and where to put the coverage report, among other things.

+### hello_jest/.travis.yml

+This file tells the Travis continuous integration service how to run the tests and register the coverage report.

+### hello_jest/.babelrc

+This file tells the babel preprocessor how to translate javascript.

 # Background

 This repository is built

 - [Using https://jestjs.io/](https://jestjs.io/) and
-- with a headless browser [https://github.com/GoogleChrome/puppeteer](https://github.com/GoogleChrome/puppeteer)
-for end to end tests and
 - with continuous integration using [https://travis-ci.org/](https://travis-ci.org/) and
 - with code coverage for unit tests using mocking.

+# Eventually

+I wanted to add

+- with a headless browser [https://github.com/GoogleChrome/puppeteer](https://github.com/GoogleChrome/puppeteer)
+for end to end tests.

+But I'm giving up on that for now.
+Maybe later I will return.

 # References